Biden is traveling to New Orleans following the French Quarter attack that killed 14 and injured 30

 Biden often takes the opportunity at such bleak occasions to speak behind closed doors with the families, offer up his personal phone number in case people want to talk later on and talk about grief in stark, personal terms.

 The Democratic president will continue on to California following his stop in New Orleans.
-The White House was moving forward with plans for the trip even as a snowstorm was hitting the Washington region.
+With a snowstorm hitting the Washington region on Monday, Biden’s trip began with Air Force One starting its takeoff from inside a large hangar instead of on the tarmac as thick snow covered the ground at Joint Base Andrews and snowplows worked to clear the runway.

-In New Orleans, the driver plowed into a crowd on the city’s famous Bourbon Street.
+In New Orleans on Jan.
+1, the driver plowed into a crowd on the city’s famous Bourbon Street.
 Fourteen revelers were killed along with the driver.
 Shamsud-Din Jabbar, who steered his speeding truck around a barricade and plowed into the crowd, later was fatally shot in a firefight with police.

 Jabbar, an American citizen from Texas, had posted five videos on his Facebook account in the hours before the attack in which he proclaimed his support for the Islamic State militant group and previewed the violence that he would soon unleash in the French Quarter.